stimpy77/FastKoala/README.md

 Web sites are not supported and will never be supported.

-ASP.NET 5 is not supported; it might not ever be supported.
+.NET Core projects are not supported; they might not ever be supported.

 ### How build-time transformations work